 While the professionals attracted large crowds, and inspired young men to take up the sport, because money, sometime very large sums of money, was involved, problems arose.
 Two stories involving Ned Hanlan will illustrate some of what went on in the world of professional sculling.
 The stories are not unique; I mention them because the events have been frequently written about.

 In the spring of 1879, Hanlan had been competing in England.
 After the sea voyage home, he was out of shape.
 The town of Barrie had invited him to race James H. Riley, an American, at the second Barrie Regatta, and Hanlan, against his better judgement agreed.
 Part way down the course, he stopped and could not finish, but Riley refused to cross the finish line.
 The speculation was that Riley had placed bets on Hanlan to win, and he would have lost his money if he won.
 The race was judged a draw and a re-row was ordered, but Hanlan refused and forfeited the prize money.
 It was a major disappointment to the 20,000 fans who were there to watch Hanlan beat Riley.
-As a footnote, in a rematch, on May 26, on the Potomac River, Hanlan did just that, by a quarter of a mile [402.3 metres].
+As a footnote, in a rematch, on May 26, on the Potomac River, Hanlan did just that, by a quarter of a mile [402.3 m].
 Presumably, Riley bet on Hanlan to win that race too.

 The second anecdote has to do with a proposed series of three races between Charles E. Courtney and Ned Hanlan.
-The first was held at Lachine, Quebec. on October 3, 1878.
+The first was held at Lachine, Que. on October 3, 1878.
 It was five miles [8 km] with a prize of a staggering \$8,000 (although one source says \$10,000) which Hanlan won.
-The second race was to be held at Union Springs, New York on Lake Chataugua the following year.
+The second race was to be held at Union Springs, N.Y. on Lake Chatauqua the following year.
 Some time before that race, Hanlan was made aware of a scheme concocted between his and Courtney's backers.
 They had planned that Hanlan would win the first race, let Courtney win the second, then Hanlan would win the third.
 Hanlan refused to throw the race at Union Springs although he was offered a bribe to do so.
 As a consequence, just before the race, Courtney's boat was found sawed completely in two.
 He could not compete.
 There was speculation that Courtney had done the deed himself, but his trainer was ultimately blamed.
 Courtney's syndicate obviously had a lot to lose if he raced and lost.
 The referee ordered the race to proceed, but Courtney refused to use his second shell or a borrowed one, so Hanlan rowed the five-mile [8 km] course alone.
-The Hop Bitters Company that put up the \$6,000 prize, refused to pay.
+The Hop Bitters Company who put up the \$6,000 prize, refused to pay.
 The following May, on the Potomac River, the race was rerowed.
 Hanlan won and collected the \$6,000.
-[For a thorough, meticulously-researched account of the Hanlan-Courtney races, see William Lanouette, The Triumph of the Amateurs (Latham: Lyons Press, 2021) pp.141-158]

 With prize money like that at stake, it is not surprising that abuses occurred.
-The Courtney-Hanlan fiasco, plus a long list of other Courtney shenanigans, including fake illnesses and imaginary problems on courses, prompted 10 of the premier professional scullers of the day to issue a public complaint in the New York Times.
-Because Courtney "has done so much to disgrace professional sculling," they pledged never to row with or against Courtney.
-[The New York Times, July 13, 1884] Ned Hanlan did not sign the pledge because he was in Australia racing for the sixth time for the world sculling championship.
+The Courtney-Hanlan fiasco had consequences.
+Ten of the premier professional scullers of the day, but not Ned Hanlan, signed an agreement to boycott races with or against Charles E. Courtney, "because he has done so much to disgrace professional sculling." [published in The New York Times, July 13, 1884, but composed earlier]